eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

 This element enables the batching of write operations.
 By default each write operation writes through the write cache and out onto the transport.
 Enabling write batching causes multiple small write operations to be aggregated within the write cache into a single larger write.
 This gives greater throughput at the expense of latency.
-Currently there is no mechanism for the write cache to automatically flush itself, so that if write batching is enabled, the application may have to use the dds\_write\_flush function to ensure that all samples are written.
+Currently, there is no mechanism for the write cache to automatically flush itself, so that if write batching is enabled, the application may have to use the dds\_write\_flush function to ensure that all samples are written.

 The default value is: "false".